List of Malayalam literary awards: Padmaprabha Literary Award

+Padmarajan Award

+Puthoor Award

+Puthoor Award was established by Unnikrishnan Puthoor Memorial Trust and Foundation in memory of writer Unnikrishnan Puthoor.
+The award carries a cash prize of Rs 11,111, a statuette designed by J. R. Prasad and a certificate.

 S. Guptan Nair Award

 The Prof. S. Guptan Nair Award was instituted in 2007 by Prof S. Guptan Nair Foundation, to honour Malayalam scholar S. Guptan Nair.
 The award carries Rs.
 25,000 in cash and a citation.
 Some of the recipients of the award are listed below.